wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     see the [manual or platform specific automated deployment guides](https://docs.pingidentity.com/bundle/PingIntelligence_For_APIs_Deployment_Guide_pingintel_32/page/pingintelligence_product_deployment.html).
 - **Verify that ASE is in sideband mode.**

-  Make sure that in ASE is in sideband mode by running the following command in the ASE command line:
+  Make sure that ASE is in sideband mode by running the following command in the ASE command line:
     ```
    /opt/pingidentity/ase/bin/cli.sh status
    API Security Enforcer